Meet the Staff

 Monica Westfall

-Development AssociateMonica is LEAP's Development Associate, supporting the Director of Development and Communications with research, structure, and maintenance of the donor database, prospective funding, grant calendar, and development writing, including grants and appeals.
-She also helps with training and recruitment efforts.
+Development and Communications ManagerMonica is LEAP's Development and Communications Manager.
 Monica holds a degree in IT Management from American Military University.
 Prior to joining LEAP, she worked for the Virginia State Police as the executive secretary supporting the Counter-Terrorism and Criminal Interdiction Unit, including Asset Forfeiture, Marijuana Eradication and Drug Diversion.
 She also worked in the training academy, and the department of human resources for the VSP.
-Outside of work, Monica enjoys spending time with her three adult children.
+Outside of work, Monica enjoys spending time with her grandson and adult children, going to music festivals, and she is an avid user of virtual reality.

 Esi Mathis